How to Use Virginia K-12 Learning Acceleration Grants

 Requesting Grant Funds

-11. Families should log into their ClassWallet account, accept all terms, select the option to Pay Vendor, select Compass as the vendor, select which child the request is for, enter the cost of the Qualifying Classes, up to $1500, attach the pdf of the Registration Confirmation, and submit.
+10. Families should log into their ClassWallet accounts, accept all terms, select the option to Pay Vendor, select Compass as the vendor, select which child the request is for, enter the cost of the Qualifying Classes, up to $1500, attach the pdf of Compass invoice, and submit.

-Example 1– The cost of Qualifying Classes is more than $1500: ClassWallet will pay the full $1500 to Compass, your grant will be used, and Compass will invoice you for any amount over $1500.
+Example 1– The total of a child’s Qualifying Classes is more than $1500: ClassWallet will pay the full $1500 to Compass, your grant will have been used, and Compass will invoice you for any amount over $1500.

 Jane’s Anatomy & Physiology class (science) and PreCalculus class (math) are both Qualifying classes with costs totaling $2,355.60.
-Jane’s parent submits the Registration Confirmation (left) through ClassWallet, selecting Compass as the Approved Vendor.
-Compass is paid the full grant amount of $1,500.
-Compass sends Jane’s parent an invoice for the balance of $855.60 ($2,355.60 – $1,500).
+Jane’s parent submits an invoice through ClassWallet, selecting Compass as the Approved Vendor.
+Compass will be paid the full grant amount of $1,500.
+Compass will send Jane’s parent an invoice for the balance of $855.60 ($2,355.60 – $1,500).

-Example 2– The cost of Qualifying Classes is more than $750, and less than $1500: ClassWallet will pay the exact amount to Compass.
-You will have a balance in your ClassWallet account that must be used by 12/15/23.
+Example 2- If the cost of a child’s Qualifying class(es) is less than $1500, ClassWallet will pay the exact amount to Compass.
+You will have a balance in your ClassWallet account, which must be used by 12/15/23.

 11. Parents cannot request reimbursements to themselves.
-They can only request reimbursements to Approved Vendors, such as Compass.
+They can only request payments to Approved Vendors, such as Compass.

 FAQs